 The Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook 3rd Edition is updated to include the most current information on maternal and fetal physiology using NICHD nomenclature in the interpretation of fetal assessment and electronic fetal monitoring (EFM).
 Our textbook features American-scale fetal heart rate tracings.
 Our textbook includes 15 chapters, and incorporates chapter review questions, clinical case studies, and fetal heart rate monitoring tracing examples to test and reinforce knowledge.
-Two chapters are devoted to basic and advanced electronic fetal monitoring (EFM) interpretation.
+Two chapters are brand new and devoted to basic and advanced electronic fetal monitoring (EFM) interpretation.
 One chapter is devoted to Patient Safety and Team Communication.
-Our Third Edition Textbook will be available in July 2019!
-Check back then for the release of our 3rd Edition.

-We offer an online Post Test for our Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook, eligible for 28.0 CNE Contact Hours, including 25.95 EFM Contact Hours.
+We offer an online Post Test for our Fetal Heart Rate Monitoring: Pathophysiology and Practice Textbook, eligible for 28.0 CNE Contact Hours, including 25.95 EFM Hours.
 Our Post Test includes access for one-year for one person and includes access to our electronic textbook.
-The Post Test is available for PRE-ORDER now.